 The workhouse was not, however, a prison.
 People could, in principle, leave whenever they wished, for example when work became available locally.
 Some people, known as the “ins and outs”, entered and left quite frequently, treating the workhouse almost like a guest-house, albeit one with the most basic of facilities.
 For some, however, their stay in the workhouse would be for the rest of their lives.”[ii]

 Ann Miller and her daughter Sarah joined the LDS church and by 1856, they had left England with other Latter-day Saints for Utah Territory in the United States.
 Ann’s other 3 illegitimate daughters (whom I assume are the children of Thomas Bradley) remained in England.
 Thomas remained in England too.
-The end of his life included arrests for stealing and drunken riotousness.
+The end of his life included newspaper articles about his debts and riotousness.
 These excerpts from newspapers in the area illustrate:

 James Blackbourn and Thomas Bradley, of Swineshead, were charged with being drunk and riotous at Swineshead on the 10th inst.
 Fined 17 6 each, including costs.
 (April 01, 1864 – Stamford Mercury – Stamford, Lincolnshire, England)